Nuclear War With North Korea: Mike Pence Assures Japan Of United States’ ‘Iron-Clad’ Alliance

 During lunch at the Prime Minister’s residence, Pence and Abe agreed that China needs to play a bigger role to keep North Korea in check and thus prevent the onset of a nuclear war.

-“It is a matter of paramount importance for us to seek diplomatic efforts as well as peaceable settlements of the issue,” Mr Abe said.
+“It is a matter of paramount importance for us to seek diplomatic efforts as well as peaceable settlements of the issue,” Mr. Abe said.

 U.S. Vice President Mike Pence talks with Japan's Prime Minister Shinzo Abe during their meeting at Abe's official residence in Tokyo. pic.twitter.com/i3wDyH5gWz